 What I'm Doing Now

-I'm about to publish my first essay with The New York Times.
-The story was ten months in the making and I've never been more freaked out or proud or nervous-excited.
+Last month, my first essay was published in The New York Times.
+The story was ten months in the making and I'm immensely proud of it.
 If you're here because you read it, welcome.
 I hope you'll stick around a while.

-This "now" page was inspired by my sometimes-boss.
+This "now" page was inspired by my sometimes-boss, Derek Sivers.

 This page was last updated July 22, 2018.